openscd/open-scd/public/md/Create-GOOSE-Control-Blocks.md

 1. `MAC-Address`: The destination MAC address of the GOOSE
 2. `APPID`: The APPID of the GOOSE.
 This is recommended to be unique though out the complete project.
 3. `VLAN-ID`: The virtual LAN ID the GOOSE shall be limited to.
 4. `VLAN-PRIORITY`: The priority of the GOOSE message.
-Can be used to priories time critical messages like trip signals over non time critical messages.
+It can be used to prioritise time-critical messages like trip signals over non-time-critical messages.
 5. `MinTime`: The minimum time between two occurring GOOSEs when a e.g. a trip occurs
 6. `MaxTime`: The maximum time between two occurring GOOSEs in case there is not trip.